 Furthermore, they complain that wages in the public sector are far lower than is the average in the private sector, but that comparison is deliberately misleading.
 There are more low grade workers in the public sector, which brings down the average.
 For comparable work, however, public servants are better paid.
 Besides, they enjoy more job security and more holidays, and they call in sick more often than people who work in the real economy.

 Britain’s government workers should man up and accept that the free ride is over.
 Labour did nothing to alleviate the state’s mounting fiscal burden.
 “Socialist governments traditionally do make a financial mess,” said one Conservative.
 “They always run out of other people’s money.”
 That Conservative was Margaret Thatcher, and the year was 1976.
 She actually did cut spending.
 It remains to be seen whether David Cameron will too.

-This story originally appeared in the Mises Daily, June 27, 2011.
+This story first appeared in the Mises Daily, June 27, 2011.